5 months by cncdivi

 A fixture holds your workpiece while it is being cut.
 A jig holds the workpiece and also guides the cutter.
 Given CNC machining, there’s little need for jigs as the g-code guides the cutter, so the term is largely related to manual machining.

 “Fixtures” are colloquially workholding manufacturing tools that are custom made for a particular part or situation.

 – The actual workholding device, such as a milling vise.

-– The method of locating and securing that workholding device to your machine.
+– The method of locating your work holding devices and securing that workholding device to your machine.
 This includes the ubiquitous T-Slots but goes on to include modular fixture plates, 4th axis solutions, and much more.

-We’ll go through the various methods of locating the workholding devices and then follow up with a description of your choices for workholding devices.
+We’ll go through the various methods of welding and assembly process locating the workholding devices and then follow up with a description of your choices for workholding devices.